-1. Discussion Forum on Weekly Readings (20%)
+1. Discussion Forum on Weekly Topics (20%)

-As a way of engaging with the course material, students will post one question related to the required weekly readings and post 1 answer to one question from other students, starting in week 2 through to week 12.
+To engage with the course material, students will post one question related to the required weekly readings and post answers to one question from other students, starting in week 2 through to week 12.
 The questions need to be relevant and focus on the readings of the current week.
 Your posts should be correct in spelling and grammar.
-Posting deadline is always the Wednesday at 6PM (PDT).
-The first Q&A session should be posted in week 2, on Wednesday, January 20th until 6PM, with a focus on the required readings listed for Week 2.
-In order to receive the full mark (20%) students should participate in 10 posts throughout the course.
+Posting deadline is always the Wednesday at noon.
+The first Q&A session should be posted in week 2, on Wednesday, January 17th, with a focus on the required readings listed for Week 2.
+To receive the full mark (20%) students should participate in 10 posts throughout the course.
 Each post is worth 2% You will only be able to see the questions and answers from other students if you submit your own question.
 Then you can read the posted questions and provide answers to two questions.
 Postings should not exceed 200 words each.
 You may include references to websites or academic sources.